fijsh/hw-charge-optimizer/README.md

 **Homewizard Charge Optimizer** automates Homewizard battery charging based on Zonneplan's dynamic electricity tariffs.
 It fetches daily tariffs from Zonneplan, analyzes them, and schedules battery charging for the cheapest hours.
 The goal: maximize savings and efficiency by charging when electricity is cheapest (or negative).

-Runs autonomously on a Raspberry Pi for always-optimized battery charging.
+Run it autonomously on a Raspberry Pi for always-optimized battery charging.

+**Example of a calculated charging schedule:**

 ![battery_schedule.png](battery_schedule.png)